cjacker/wch-openocd/README.md

-# Latest source of official WCH OpenOCD
+# Latest source of official WCH OpenOCD (2024-11-26 version)

 This repo is the latest source of WCH OpenOCD **(2024-11-26 version)**.